USEPA/GLharmonizeR/README.md

 This package aids users in acquiring fully assembled and harmonized water quality data for Lake Michigan in two different ways:

 1) Loading preassembled data
-  - Access after R package install using `data("lakeMichigan")
+  - Access after R package install using `data("allWQ")
   - Note: this comes from a static realization of the source data and therefore may not be up to date.

 2) Using functions provided by the package